Direct flight

-A direct flight in the aviation industry is any flight between two points by an airline with no change in flight numbers, which may include one or more stops at an intermediate point(s).
+A direct flight in the aviation industry is a flight between two airports with no change in flight number, but which may include stops at intermediate airports.
 A stop may either be to get new passengers (or allow some to disembark) or a technical stop over (i.e., for refuelling).
-Direct flights are often confused with non-stop flights, which are a special case of direct flights involving no intermediate stops.
-When there is a change in flight number, the subsequent flight is referred to as a connecting flight.
+When there is a change in flight number, the subsequent flight is called a "connecting flight".
+A non-stop flight is one with no intermediate stops.